-10 (c) The program may also provide funding toward installation 11 of fueling or electrification infrastructure as provided in Section 12 44284.

-13 (d) Eligible applicants may be any individual, company, or 14 public agency that owns one or more covered vehicles that operate 15 primarily in the state or otherwise contribute substantially to the

-16 $NO_x$ emissions inventory in the state.

-17 (e) It is the intent of the Legislature that all emission reductions 18 generated by this chapter shall contribute to public health by

-18 generated by this chapter shall contribute to public health by 19 reducing, for the life of the vehicle being funded, the total amount

-20 of emissions in the state.

-21 (f) This section shall become operative on January 1, -2033.
-22 2034.

-23 SEC.
-13. Section 44281 of the Health and Safety Code, as 24 amended by Section 8 of Chapter 610 of the Statutes of 2015, is

-25 amended to read:

-44281. (a) Eligible projects include, but are not limited to, anyof the following:

-(1) Purchase of new very low or zero-emission covered vehiclesor covered heavy-duty engines.

-30 (2) Emission-reducing retrofit of covered engines, or31 replacement of old engines powering covered sources with newer engines certified to more stringent emissions standards than theengine being replaced, or with electric motors or drives.

-34 (3) Purchase and use of emission-reducing add-on equipment35 that has been verified by the state board for covered vehicles.

-36 (4) Development and demonstration of practical, low-emission

-37 retrofit technologies, repower options, and advanced technologies

-38 for covered engines and vehicles with very low emissions of $NO_x$ .
+- (c) The program may also provide funding toward installation of fueling or electrification infrastructure as provided in Section 44284. - (d) Eligible applicants may be any individual, company, or public agency that owns one or more covered vehicles that operate primarily in the state or otherwise contribute substantially to the NOx emissions inventory in the state. - (e) It is the intent of the Legislature that all emission reductions generated by this chapter shall contribute to public health by reducing, for the life of the vehicle being funded, the total amount of emissions in the state. - (f) This section shall become operative on January 1, 2033.
+2034. - SEC.
+13. Section 44281 of the Health and Safety Code, as amended by Section 8 of Chapter 610 of the Statutes of 2015, is amended to read: - 44281. (a) Eligible projects include, but are not limited to, any of the following: - (1) Purchase of new very low or zero-emission covered vehicles or covered heavy-duty engines. - (2) Emission-reducing retrofit of covered engines, or replacement of old engines powering covered sources with newer engines certified to more stringent emissions standards than the engine being replaced, or with electric motors or drives. - (3) Purchase and use of emission-reducing add-on equipment that has been verified by the state board for covered vehicles. - (4) Development and demonstration of practical, low-emission retrofit technologies, repower options, and advanced technologies for covered engines and vehicles with very low emissions of NOx.